 Kevin D. Rome, Sr., Ph.D.

-With over 20 years in higher education, Rome has served in various capacities of university administration.
-He has served as Vice Chancellor for Student Affairs and Enrollment Management at North Carolina Central University, Vice President for Student Services at Morehouse College, Vice President for Campus Life at Clayton State University, and Assistant Vice Chancellor for Student Life and Diversity at Indiana University-Purdue University, Indianapolis where he served on the development team for a $50 million new campus center.
+With over 25 years in higher education, Rome has served in various capacities of university administration.
+He has served as Vice Chancellor for Student Affairs and Enrollment Management at North Carolina Central University, Vice President for Student Services at Morehouse College, Vice President for Campus Life at Clayton State University, and Assistant Vice Chancellor for Student Life and Diversity at Indiana University-Purdue University, Indianapolis.

 Rome earned the Bachelor of Art degree in English from Morehouse College in Atlanta, Georgia in 1989.
 He received the Master of Education in College Student Personnel with an emphasis in counseling from the University of Georgia, Athens, Georgia, in 1991, and the Ph.D. in Higher Education Administration from the University of Texas at Austin in Austin, Texas in 2001.

 Dr. Kevin D. Rome, Sr. is married to Stefanie Rome.
-They both reside in Nashville, Tennessee with their two children, Kevin Rome, Jr. and Kendel Rome.
+They have two children, Kevin Rome, Jr. and Kendel Rome.